-The program has been designed to provide students with the skills and knowledge in computer aided drafting, computer applications, surveying, laboratory testing (soil, concrete and asphalt), construction estimating, basic structural design in steel, reinforced concrete and timber, design of water distribution and sewage collection systems, geotechnical analysis and foundation design, road and highway design, construction inspection, project management, and writing technical reports and correspondence.
+The program has been designed to provide students with skills and knowledge in: computer aided drafting, computer applications, surveying, laboratory testing (soil, concrete and asphalt), construction estimating, basic structural design in steel, reinforced concrete, design of water distribution and sewage collection systems, geotechnical analysis and foundation design, road and highway design, construction inspection, project management, writing technical reports and correspondence.

 - Technicians in concrete, asphalt and soil testing laboratories

 - Construction inspectors for engineering projects